ibm-cloud-docs/vpc/file_storage_vpc_about.md

 - IPsec - You can establish an encrypted mount connection between the compute host and a **zonal** file share by using the Internet Security Protocol (IPsec) security profile, and an instance identity certificate.
 For more information, see [Encryption in transit - IPsec encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-ipsec).
 - Stunnel - You can establish an encrypted mount connection between the compute host and a **regional** file share by creating a TLS 1.2+ connection between the client VSI and NFS server with stunnel.
 For more information, see [Encryption in transit - TLS encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-tls).

-Encryption in transit is not supported for {{site.data.keyword.bm_is_short}} or virtual server instances that are running on Red Hat Enterprise Linux CoreOS (RHCOS).
+Encryption in transit is not supported for virtual server instances that are running on Red Hat Enterprise Linux CoreOS (RHCOS).
 {: restriction}

 ### Granular authorization